Southport Junior Yacht Club Sailing Foundation

 SOUTHPORT JUNIOR YACHT CLUB

 All youth sailing class members are automatically enrolled as members of the Junior Yacht Club.
 JYC members elect their own officers and plan activities.
-Past activities have included invitational regattas, dances, activity nights, barbecues and field trips.
+Past activities have included invitational regattas, ice cream socials, dances, activity nights, bingo, barbecues and field trips.
 Instructors and senior club members serve as advisors to the JYC.

 Program instruction is provided by an experienced staff headed by returning Sailing Program Director Will Jacobs.
 Will is an alumnus of the Southport sailing program.
 During the rest of the year he is a 5th grade teacher at Washington Irving School in Tarrytown, NY.
-He, his wife Diane, and their two children, Emma and Bryce (who sail in the program) live in Hastings-on-Hudson, NY during the winter.
-Please refer to the “People” tab for a list of the 2019 instructors (available in early 2019).
+Assistant Director Shannon Killian is also a veteran of Southport sailing, and a teacher at Beeman Elementary School in Gloucester, MA during the winter.

 The Southport Junior Sailing Foundation has a limited amount of scholarship money available for participants requiring financial aid.
-Interested parents of participants must fill out the scholarship application form that can be found on the Registration site.
-Completed scholarship applications should be returned with the other registration forms.
+Interested parents of participants must fill out the scholarship application form that can be found on the Camp Doc Registration site.

 For more information on the sailing program, or to inquire about space availability for classes, or scholarship information, write to: